Linaro/vixl/README.md

 Getting Started
 ---------------

-A short introduction to using VIXL can be found at `doc/getting-started.md`.
+A short introduction to using VIXL can be found [here](doc/getting-started.md).
 Example source code is provided in the `examples` directory.
 Build this using `scons target=examples` from the root directory.